 Forecasting the Future

-The Improvement Forecaster consists of an equation, and a graphical plot of expected improvement over time.
-The Forecaster uses estimated degrees of technical and organizational complexity (high, middle, and low) as an input to the model and based on research of prior programs, then estimates the rate of improvement based on similar projects out of a study of nearly 100 programs*.
+The Half-Life Diagram consists of an equation, and a graphical plot of expected improvement over time.
+The Half-Life Diagram uses estimated degrees of technical and organizational complexity (high, middle, and low) as an input to the model and based on research of prior programs, then estimates the rate of improvement based on similar projects out of a study of nearly 100 programs*.

 Teams and management can use this for tracking interim progress, and to take action before it is too late.